 The historic Kazarma fortress

-It stands proudly in front of you, impressive and majestic.
-Kazarma (Casa di arma), the fortress of Sitia’s castle, has a truly tumultuous history to tell.
-From the Middle Ages to Byzantium and up to the present day, it’s been demolished, repaired and rebuilt many times over.
+Kazarma (Casa di arma), the fortress of Sitia’s castle, has a tumultuous history to tell.
+From the Middle Ages to Byzantium and beyond, it’s been demolished, repaired and rebuilt many times over.
 Venetians, pirates, Ottomans, earthquakes… all have left their mark on Kazarma.
-Every summer it hosts the Kornaria, a series of cultural events.
+And yet it’s still there, each summer hosting the Kornaria, a series of cultural events.

 Strolling through Sitia

 Sitia welcomes you with its restaurants, cafes and charming waterfront.
 It’s an animated scene, with shops, tavernas and bars.
-Visit the Archaeological and Folklore Museum and then go swimming at the expansive sandy beach next to the centre of town.
+Visit the Archaeological and Folklore Museum and then go swimming on the sandy beach next to the town centre.